identifiers-org/monorepo/webservices/registry/README.md

-# Overview
-This repository contains the Identifiers.org Registry API Service at HQ.
+This repository contains the Identifiers.org Registry Rest API Service.

-# Contributions
-Documentation for developers will be coming soon, through the repository Wiki.

-### Contact
-Manuel Bernal Llinares